 We make light of San Diego’s climate but there are some weather patterns to be aware of too.

-There is a period from May to June/July where San Diego becomes shrouded in a marine layer from the Southern Pacific.
+In May to June/July, San Diego becomes shrouded in a marine layer from the Southern Pacific.
 Aptly named the “June Gloom,” this time is marked by increased cloudiness, fog, and overcast days.

 While certainly not ideal, this meteorological pattern shouldn’t deter people from visiting as temperatures are still lovely and the cloudiness is not nearly as bad as places like the PNW region (which you are bound to visit on a West Coast road trip).